hsf-training/analysis-essentials/git/12-citation.md

 exercises: 0
 questions:
 - "How can I make my work easier to cite?"
-objectives:
-- "Make your work easy to cite"
 ---
 # Citation

+{% objectives "Learning Objectives" %}
+- "Make your work easy to cite"
+{% endobjectives %}

 You may want to include a file called `CITATION` or `CITATION.txt` that describes how to reference your project;